Po-YingChen/Learning-Python-for-MATLAB-Users./README.md

 ## Features

-- **Comparisons to MATLAB and R**: The notebooks provide explanations of how Python's syntax and functions differ from those in MATLAB and R, making it easier for learners to relate.
+- **Comparisons to MATLAB**: The notebooks provide explanations of how Python's syntax and functions differ from those in MATLAB, making it easier for learners to relate.
 - **Hands-on practice**: Users can modify and run the provided code in a Jupyter Notebook environment, gaining experience with Python by exploring practical examples.
 - **Accessible explanations**: Focuses on making Python’s concepts approachable for those coming from other programming backgrounds.